alexmingoia/modella-resource/README.md

 ## Self-describing OPTIONS

-If an `OPTIONS` request is made to any endpoint defined by modella-express, a JSON description of the available actions is included in the response body.
+If an `OPTIONS` request is made to any endpoint defined by modella-resource, a JSON description of the available actions is included in the response body.

 You can combine this with OPTIONS middleware mounted at your API root path,